 Legendary engineer/producer Tony Platt has tracked and mixed some of the most legendary albums ever recorded.
 Here, he talks about his role in creating the Marshall Plexi Super Lead plug-in and his history with the Marshall amp.
 Read More

 As the founder and chief mastering engineer of The Lodge in New York City, Lazar has played a key role in crafting some of the biggest albums of the 2000s.
 Here, she details her role as a mastering engineer and how UAD plug-ins helps her realize her sonic ideals.
 Read More

 Get the most out of the Neve 88RS Channel Strip Plug-In Collection with this 5-Minute UAD Tips video.
 Read More

 In the world of dance music, few have amassed as stellar a resume as Armin van Buuren.
-Here, he details how Apple Logic X and UAD plug-ins give him the firepower to entrance audiences night after night.
+Here, he details how UAD plug-ins help him to entrance audiences night after night.
 Read More

 Jacquire King (Of Monsters and Men, Norah Jones, Modest Mouse) shows how he used the Apollo interface and UAD plug-ins to track Robert Ellis' band on a live rendition of the track, "Good Intentions."… Read More